 - Celia from The Order of the Stick is technically still at law school, but shows hallmarks that this will be the kind of lawyer she'll be.

-- Truth in Television: Many, many law students and recent graduates begin their careers with the intention of becoming a Crusading Lawyer.
+- Truth in Television: Many, many law students and graduates begin their careers with the intention of becoming a crusading lawyer.
 Many famous names fit this trope, with Johnnie Cochran perhaps being the Ur-example.
-It's not unheard of for legal firms (of any size) to take on civil cases for free as a way to give back, do the right thing, or otherwise help those who would never be represented.
+It's not unheard of for legal firms (of any size) to take on civil cases pro bono as a way to give back, do the right thing, or otherwise help those who would never be represented.